1 Submit your comments online

 You can support, object to or comment on planning applications for waste, mineral and the County Council's own development.Comment on a planning application online (external link)

-Please note that you have a maximum of 3,900 characters (equivalent to about a page of A4) to submit your comments online.
-To submit longer comments, please email or write to us instead.
+You have a maximum of 3,900 characters (equivalent to about a page of A4) to submit your comments online.
+To submit longer comments you will need to email or write to us instead.

 2 Submit your comments by email or post

-For any queries about an application, please email or call us using the details below.
+For queries about an application email or phone us using the details below.

 3 What to consider when commenting